Pomona College: Academics

+Pomona offers instruction in the liberal arts disciplines and awards the Bachelor of Arts degree.

 Pomona offers 48 majors, most of which also have a corresponding minor.
 (Note: Students may also petition to create their own custom major.)
 For the 2023 graduation cohort, 21% of students majored in the arts and humanities, 39% in the natural sciences, 24% in the social sciences, and 16% in interdisciplinary fields.
 19% of students completed a double major, 29% completed a minor, and 2% completed multiple minors.
 The college does not permit majoring in pre-professional disciplines such as medicine or law but offers academic advising for those areas and 3‑2 engineering programs with California Institute of Technology, Dartmouth College, and Washington University in St. Louis.

 Courses

 Individually, Pomona offers approximately 650 courses per semester.
 Additionally, students may take a significant portion (Note: Without special advisor approval, first-year students may cross-enroll for one course per semester, and others may cross-enroll for up to 40% of their total credits.) of their courses at the other Claremont Colleges, enabling access to approximately 2,700 courses total.
 The academic calendars and registration procedures across the colleges are synchronized and consolidated, and there are no additional fees for cross-enrollment.
 Students may also create independent study courses evaluated by faculty mentors.

 Estella Laboratory, opened in 2015, houses Pomona's physics, astronomy, and math programs.

 All classes at Pomona are taught by professors (as opposed to teaching assistants).
 The average class size is 15; for the fall 2024 semester, 91% of traditional courses (Note: The definition of "traditional course" excludes thesis classes, lab sections, and independent study courses.) had under 30 students, and only four courses had 50 or more students.
-The college employs faculty members as of the semester, approximately four-fifths of whom are full-time, resulting in a ratio of students to full-time equivalent professors.
-Among full-time faculty, 38% are members of racial minority groups, 51% are women, and 96% have a doctorate or other terminal degree in their field.
+The college employed faculty members as of the semester, approximately four-fifths of whom were full-time, resulting in a ratio of students to full-time equivalent professors.
+Among full-time faculty, 38% were members of racial minority groups, 51% were women, and 96% had a doctorate or other terminal degree in their field.
 Students and professors often form close relationships, and the college provides faculty with free meals to encourage them to eat with students.
-Semesters end with a week-long final examination period preceded by two reading days.
-The college operates several resource centers to help students develop academic skills in quantitative tasks, writing, and foreign languages.